Preventing Dog Attacks in Phoenix

 While there is no guaranteed method to prevent all dog bites, there are animal behaviors that you can learn to recognize that will help you to see if a dog is angry or agitated.
 The following are just a handful of behaviors that dogs use to communicate that they are in a situation that causes them to feel aggressive:

 - An intense stare

 - Bristling of hair around the neck and shoulders (the scruff)

 - Ears that are flat or standing straight up

 Even if you follow all of these rules, dog aggression is complex, and dogs do not always display aggressive behaviors before attacking.

-What Should You Do After an Attack?
+What Should You Do After a Dog Attack in Phoenix?

-If you are a dog bite victim, it is essential that you research dog bite lawyers and find one that meets your needs as soon as possible.
+If you are a dog bite victim, it is essential that you research Phoenix dog bite attorneys and find one that meets your needs as soon as possible.
 Keep in mind, while there is a two-year statute of limitations, injured victims lose many of the protections afforded to them if they fail to make a claim within the first year.